rbrt-weiler/coinspy/README.md

 ## Supported Providers and Markets

-The major providers supported by Coinspy are:
+The providers supported by Coinspy are:

+* Bitpanda
 * CoinGate
 * Coingecko